-You can use it to increase your muscle size, known as hypertrophy and it is for this reason that it is very popular in bodybuilding and fitness modelling circles.
+You can use it to increase your muscle size.
+This is known as hypertrophy and it is for this reason that it is very popular in bodybuilding and fitness modelling circles.

-Rest-pause can also be used for strength training, and as such is popular with a completely different demographic of gym goer.
+Rest-pause can also be used for strength training.
+As such is popular with a completely different demographic of gym-goer.

 The desired outcome for this form of training is to give you bigger muscles.